Service + Area

 - Primary nearby markets used in Tri-Peak's Noel planning for shop buildings include Neosho, Anderson, Pineville, Goodman, Jane, and Southwest City.

-- When crews or deliveries need resequencing, Noel routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+- When crews or deliveries need resequencing, Noel routing decisions are checked against nearby commitments so the next move protects the active workface.

-- This nearby-coverage set helps Tri-Peak keep shop buildings coordination local to McDonald County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+- This nearby-coverage set helps Tri-Peak keep shop buildings coordination local to McDonald County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Noel, MO Shop Buildings Scope Types